 These 4 centimeters are roughly sensory impressions that are recorded through our eyes, such as colors, movement, contrasts, shadows, etc., but at the same time also our current self-esteem, self-confidence, acoustic, olfactory, tactile stimuli or other stimuli invisible to our eyes.

-This fact makes it clear how relatively little enters our consciousness and at the same time how enormous our unconscious perception is.
-Mindfulness is a focus on the present moment.
-Implementing this statement is easier said than done for many people, because some people have little or nothing to do with it.
-This is where coaching comes into play!
+This fact makes it clear how relatively little enters our consciousness and at the same time how extremely enormous our unconscious perception is.
+So mindfulness is focusing on the present moment.
+Implementing this statement is easier said than done for many people, because some people can do little or nothing with it.
+At this point comes coaching in the game!

 Free initial consultation